You should consider testing for mold if the property has:

 Mold sampling can then follow and compliment a visual inspection by identifying potential amplification (the spreading of mold through the air via sporulation) or by identifying molds so a medical professional can have a better understanding of their patient’s environment and links to possible medical condition(s).
 When air sampling is performed, a minimum of one air sample is taken on the outside of the property and serves as a baseline for what is in nature around the building.
 We then take one or more interior samples at locations of concern.
 We compare what is observed from the outside sample(s) taken in nature with interior levels.
 Although much less frequent than air samples, we may take swab, tape lift, and dust samples depending on conditions and what is desired by the client.
 If mold colonies are readily visible in large amounts we may not need to take a sample in that location, but may desire to take one or more air samples in other parts of the building to identify if there has been amplification of mold.
 A third-party nationally accredited laboratory then analyzes any samples taken to identify what mold was collected.

-We document what is observed at the inspection site, environmental variables (such as temperature, humidity, dew point, wet bulb, particle counts, time, etc.) and information on the samples taken.
+We document what is observed at the inspection site, environmental variables (which may include temperature, humidity, dew point, particle counts, barometric pressure time, etc.) and information on the samples taken.

-We provide you our report with our field investigation observations and the findings of the laboratory.
+We provide you our report with our field investigation observations and the findings of the laboratory if sampling was taken.
 If remediation is merited and the client would like guidance on how to remediate we can then produce a mold remediation protocol.

-On average, the results of the inspection are ready within 2-3 business days of the inspection.
+The results of many mold assessments are ready within 2-3 business days of the inspection.
+Turn-around times may vary throughout the year (particularly after storm events or around holidays).
+Large/complex jobs or sampling that needs to be shipped out or cultured can take longer.
 We ask that you call us once you receive your report to go over the mold assessment.
 That way you can have a good understanding of the findings.

 Molds belong to the kingdom Fungi.
 They are known as nature’s great decomposers.
 In order to survive they must digest organic materials for food.
 Molds live on many substrates, such as soil, plants, and other organic matter.
 Outdoors, molds play a key role in the breakdown of vegetation and animals.